pasteurlabs/tesseract-jax/docs/content/vmap-methods.md

 ```

 `jacrev` computes the Jacobian using reverse-mode AD.
 It calls `vjp` once to get the backward function, then uses `vmap` over cotangent vectors (columns of a `(3, 3)` identity matrix) to compute each row of the Jacobian.
 Since independently batched cotangents are not supported, the batching rule falls back to `"sequential"` for the VJP call — each cotangent basis vector is processed one at a time.

-## Choosing a method

-Options here are ordered from safe and slow to faster but more reliant on guarantees of your Tesseract internals.

-- **Start with `"sequential"`** if you are unsure.
-It should always work.
-- **Use `"broadcast_all"`** when the Tesseract requires uniform shapes across all inputs.
-- **Use `"expand_dims"`** when you know the Tesseract accepts a leading batch dimension on all inputs and handles broadcasting internally.
-- **Use `"auto_experimental"`** for Tesseracts with `Array[..., dtype]` schemas when you only ever vmap over differentiable inputs.
-It auto-detects when vectorization is safe and falls back to sequential otherwise.